Ik Kil Cenote is undoubtedly one of the most beautiful cenotes in Mexico!

 Before heading down the stairs into the cenote, it’s also mandatory to rinse off in the outdoor showers before going swimming.
 The purpose of this is to rid yourself of any sunscreen or skin oils, ultimately preserving the natural water inside.

-If you forget to bring your towel, you’ll be able to rent one from the stand inside.
+Don’t forget to bring your towel, but if you do, you’ll be able to rent one from the stand inside.
 Make sure to bring cash with you as they won’t accept credit cards.

 You can make full use of the facilities on offer by relaxing in one of the many hammocks or sunbeds that are scattered around the whole area.

 There are also two restaurants, one being a buffet, and small shops that sell ice cream and drinks.
 If you want to further maximize your time here, why not spend a night at Ik Kil Hotel and have it entirely to yourself in the early hours of the morning before the tour buses arrive.

 Book Now → Ik Kil Cenote Tour